-On the European market, alternative methods of financing projects grew very rapidly, with the market size reaching more than 7.67 billion euros as of 2016.
+On the European market, alternative methods of financing projects grew very rapidly, with the market size reaching more than 18 billion euros in 2018.
 Within crowdfunding itself, various types of platforms developed, such as equity, debt-based or reward-based crowdfunding.
-The two most frequently visited by Europeans and most successful types of crowdfunding platforms were equity-based crowdfunding and reward-based crowdfunding.
-In 2016, equity-based ways of alternative financing provided a transaction value of nearly 219 million euros.
-The highest average numbers of funders per fundraising deal on European platforms (excluding the UK) were 143 people in equity-based models and 142 in peer-to-peer business lending models.
+The two most frequently visited by Europeans (excluding the UK) and most successful types of crowdfunding platforms were equity-based crowdfunding and reward-based crowdfunding.
+In 2018, equity-based ways of alternative financing provided a transaction value of approximately 280 million euros.

 Over time, not only individuals chose to resort to new ways of financing their business, artistic or social ventures.
-Also business enterprises in European countries reached out in search of new ways of obtaining financing to complement more traditional bank loans.
-In 2015, the distribution of financing received via peer-to-peer debt crowdfunding by small and medium British enterprises showed that approximately 27 percent of such companies raised between 100 and 249.9 thousand British pounds when using new financing methods.
-In that time, the most popular peer-to-peer lending platforms in the UK were Funding Circle, Ratesetter and Thincats.
+Business enterprises in European countries reached out in search of new ways of obtaining financing to complement more traditional bank loans.
+In 2018, almost 2.6 billion euros were raised by small and medium enterprises across Europe (excluding UK).
+As of 2019 in the United Kingdom, alternative financing was still a far less popular and sought-after option as a means of financing for small and medium enterprises.

 This text provides general information.
 Statista assumes no